My dad wore a lot of hats, but one of the things I’m going to miss the most is his passion for photography.

 It wasn’t unusual for us to be driving somewhere and suddenly in the middle of nowhere he’d pull off to the side of the road, hop out of the car and rush to get his camera out of the trunk… He’d seen a bird he wanted to shoot😁

-As I was going through about his 100,000-ish photos for the funeral slideshow, I realized that the only way I’ll be okay is to carry on his legacy as photographer.
-His collection of photos may have ended, but mine are just beginning.
+As I was going through his 100,000-ish photos for the funeral slideshow, I realized that the only way I’ll be okay is to carry on his legacy as a photographer.
+His collection of photos may have ended, but I’m going to keep adding to them.

-I’ve been practicing now for about four months, and with the help of a kind photographer I’m excited that I actually DO understand how to use a DSLR and I’m pretty proud of myself.
+I’ve been practicing now for about four months, and I’m excited that I actually DO understand how to use a DSLR and I’m pretty proud of myself.
 I have a long way to go yet, but I’m going to get to a professional level.
 I know my daddy would be proud of me, but I’m doing it for me.

 Not sure yet exactly what kind of photography I’ll specialize in, so for now I’m just going to try all the things and see where it ends up.
 If people eventually throw money at me, that’s just a bonus.
 For now, it’s therapy.